 My Gen-Z kids think shooting film is stupid.
 I remember when my daughter was about 8 years old, my mom came to visit, and she brought with her a disposable film camera, which she quickly filled with images of her grandkids.
 When my daughter asked to see the photos, my mom explained that she had to develop the roll and order prints.
 My daughter looked confused so I explained that with the film we can't see the photos right away.
 We have to wait until the camera can't take any more pictures, then take it to CVS, where they will "develop" the film with chemicals, then create printed photos.
 Sometimes we can get the pictures right way and sometimes we have to wait a few days.
 Her question was "do we still have to pay even if the pictures are bad".
 Yes, I said.
 Her retort, "That's stupid!".

 Because all the cool kids are doing it, which I know is a silly reason to do anything, I have been rediscovering film photography.
-Part of it stems from my the passing of my father last year and working through my emotions and memories of his photography, and part of it is the challenge of relearning an old skill, and also I thought it could be fun.
+Maybe my wanting to shoot film stems from my the passing of my father last year and working through my emotions and memories of his photography, and maybe some of it is the challenge of relearning an old skill.
+Also, I thought it could be fun.
 Shooting film with old 1970s and 1980s era film SLRs, an Asahi Optical Co.
 Spotmatic II and a Pentax P3, means shooting with no light meter and/or manual focusing without any visual aids and being limited by the speed of the film which further limits the range of shutter speeds and aperture combinations.

 The last time I shot a roll of film was 1999, shortly after my first child was born.
 My first attempt at shooting film after all these years was mostly a failure.
 But I persist and recently completed shooting a 35mm roll of Ilford HP5 Plus 400 in my Pentax P3 using a rubber band to hold the film door shut.
 The images below are from that roll.